exemplar.dev

 One graph · one policy model

-Control plane for Agentic DevOps: Context Lake at the center with AI-aware operations, automation, governance, and integrations from AWS, GitHub, Snyk, Jira, Notion, Linear, and Confluence
+Control plane for Agentic DevOps & SRE: Context Lake at the center with AI-aware operations, automation, governance, and integrations from AWS, GitHub, Snyk, Jira, Notion, Linear, and Confluence

 • Context Lake